 What can you offer me?

 • an initial meeting, so that you can make an informed decision about whether a course of sessions would be right for you.
-(If they wouldn’t be right for you, information about any known alternative sources of help will be given.)
-To arrange a meeting, you are warmly invited to make contact.
+You are welcome to bring whanau to the meeting if you wish.

-You may also be interested in the Freedom with Food blog, which includes reflections, ideas for how to deepen your understanding, and tips on how to put this understanding into action.
+You may also be interested in the Freedom with Food blog, which offers some self-help ideas.

 What happens in appointments?

 You will find the answers to this and some other frequently asked questions on the FAQ page.

 Where, when, how much and how long for?